ctnadovich/ebrevet/README.md

  Because eBrevet doesn't "track" you, it cannot warn you when you ride past a control.
 If you are relying on eBrevet for proof of passage, just like a paper card it's your responsibility to know the controls on the brevet card and to stop as required to check in.
 When you skip a control eBrevet won't warn you until you try to check into the next control *after* the one you skipped.
 At that moment you still have the option of backtracking to the skipped control, checking in, and then all will be good.
 But if you DO skip the control by checking-in to subsequent controls after the skipped one, eBrevet will record this and there is no "UNDO".
 Because you skipped a control, the app will not issue a finish certificate and will mark your result as requiring RBA review.
 At that point its up to your RBA whether you have a qualified finish.
 If you have some other proof of passage, either EPP or signatures/receipts for the skipped control, you should be fine.

- There are two reasons riders skip controls.
-The most common reason is that they simply forgot to stop and check in.
+ There are two common reasons riders skip controls.
+The most popular reason is that they simply forgot to stop and check in -- or maybe they don't want to bother.
 There's no real excuse for this, but it happens.
 Either have a backup proof of passage (eg EPP), or beg your RBA for mercy.

  Another more insidious situation occurs at a central control for a figure-8 or cloverleaf brevet, often the overnight.
 Riders will arrive at